CiscoDevNet/terraform-provider-intersight/website/docs/d/virtualization_vmware_cluster.html.markdown

 A real cluster of resources within a data center in VMware.
 A cluster is a convenient grouping of resources such as Host, Datastore, etc.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `class_id`:(string) The concrete type of this complex type.
-Its value must be the same as the 'objectType' property.The OpenAPI document references this property as a discriminator value.
+* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `datastore_count`:(int) Count of all datastores associated with this cluster.
-* `hypervisor_type`:(string) Identifies the broad type of the underlying hypervisor.* `Unknown` - The type of the hypervisor is unknown.* `ESXi` - A Vmware ESXi hypervisor of any version.* `HXAP` - A Cisco HyperFlex Application Platform hypervisor.
+* `hypervisor_type`:(string) Identifies the broad type of the underlying hypervisor.* `ESXi` - A Vmware ESXi hypervisor of any version.* `HXAP` - The hypervisor running on the HyperFlex cluster is Cisco HyperFlex Application Platform.* `Hyper-V` - The hypervisor running on the HyperFlex cluster is Microsoft Hyper-V.* `Unknown` - The hypervisor running on the HyperFlex cluster is not known.
 * `identity`:(string) The internally generated identity of this cluster.
 This entity is not manipulated by users.
 It aids in uniquely identifying the cluster object.
 In case of VMware, this is a MOR (managed object reference).
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) The user-provided name for this cluster to facilitate identification.
-* `object_type`:(string) The fully-qualified type of this managed object, i.e. the class name.This property is optional.
-The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
+* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
 * `status`:(string) Cluster health status as reported by the hypervisor platform.* `Unknown` - Entity status is unknown.* `Degraded` - State is degraded, and might impact normal operation of the entity.* `Critical` - Entity is in a critical state, impacting operations.* `Ok` - Entity status is in a stable state, operating normally.
 * `total_cores`:(int) Total number of CPU cores in this cluster.
 It is a cumulative number across all hosts in the cluster.